 Current Projects

-Guiding Question 1: Why is it so challenging to do things that are good for us?
+1. Why is it so challenging to do things that are good for us & for society?

 These types of behaviors stem from decisions that traverse time and involve uncertainty.
 More specifically, we often must choose between what matters to us right now and what will matter to us down the road.
 These are called intertemporal choices.
 Many people exhibit what’s called “temporal discounting,” where we overvalue what satisfies us now and undervalue (i.e., “discount”) future outcomes.
 Temporal discounting is also called future discounting, delay discounting, time discounting, or impulsive choice.